- November 10th

 - December 8th, 2017 (HST): Camera ready deadline

-Each applicant should provide a short paper (two pages in the ACM SIGCHI archival format) describing their PhD or graduate project and ongoing work.
+Each applicant should provide a short paper (two pages in the ACM SIGCHI archival format + references) describing their PhD or graduate project and ongoing work.
 An example may be found here.
 The write-up should include context and motivation, research objectives and questions, description of research approach and methods, selected results if applicable, as well as further planned activities.

 The paper should provide a research description covering central aspects of their graduate work, describing the context and motivation, the main research objectives and questions, a short background/literature review relevant to frame the research, a description and rationale for research approach and methods, and a description of selected results, if applicable.
 Appropriate visual communication is encouraged.
 Finally, the document should describe an outline of the activities done so far and activities planned for the remainder of the students graduate studies.